-Return on investment = opportunity cost, not just for you, but for investors who can help make it a reality.
+- Return on investment = opportunity cost, not just for you, but for investors who can help make it a reality.
 All projected cash flows need to be discounted back to the present value from their future value to do this accurately (as much as possible anyway).
-Create budgets and financial projections for this.
+Create budgets and financial

 Can it self fund, and if not how will it be funded what will be your burn rate?